Dingman Township

 By 2004 the Township had hired Thomas McLane Associates and a Master Plan was developed for the Park.
 The Plan was developed based on the physical nature of the land as well as extensive input by the public including information gleaned from Recreation Board meetings, two public hearings, and a survey of over two hundred Township residents.

 Developing a large scale project is a slow process requiring endless permits and paper work.
 Unbeknownst to many, municipal governments receive no exemptions from the federal and state permit programs.
-In fact, federal and state program requirements often increase when a municipal government is involved.
+In fact, federal and state program requirements are often greater when a municipal government is involved.
 By early 2009, the Pennsylvania Historical and Museum Commission approved the extensive archeological survey that is required for development of municipal lands.
 Stormwater approval was granted for the lower portion of the property and shortly thereafter the access road was installed.
 2009 also saw the submission of a planning module for the restroom/snack bar facility and testing for the stormwater system that will serve the upper property.

 Calendar of Events Latest News Taxes Tax Collector